vidispine/hull/hull/README.md

         name: nginx
         ports:
         - containerPort: 80
-          name: http # name 'http' derived from the key of the HULL port
+          name: http # name 'http' derived from the key of the port
+                     # object defined in the values.yaml
         volumeMounts: []
       imagePullSecrets: {}
       initContainers: []